santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 In JTBD, a "job" is precisely defined as the fundamental problem, task, or goal that a customer seeks to accomplish in a given circumstance.
 It is solution-agnostic, meaning it does not depend on any particular product or service.
 People will pursue these jobs using whatever solution is available or convenient, including products, services, or even DIY solutions.

 The JTBD framework uses a metaphor of customers "hiring" products or services to perform specific jobs.
 When a customer faces a job to be done, they "hire" a product much like hiring an employee.
-If the product effectively fulfills the job, it continues to be "hired"; if not, it gets "fired" in favor of another solution.
+If the product effectively fulfils the job, it continues to be "hired"; if not, it gets "fired" in favor of another solution.

 The framework provides a methodology for uncovering the actual circumstances driving customer decisions, which can be understood through three key dimensions: